mourisl/Rcorrector/README.md

 ### Output
-For each input file specified by "-r" or "-p", Rcorrector will generate the corresponding output file with "*.cor.fq/fa" in the directory specified by "-od".
+For each input file, Rcorrector will generate the corresponding output file with "*.cor.fq/fa" in the directory specified by "-od".

 ### Example